Javascript is not enabled.

 Cyrus McCrimmon / Getty Images

 Modifications: Put a bolster or pillow in the crevice behind your knees.
-Instead of pushing up with from your feet, push up from the back of your knees.
-This reduces the range of motion and make it a bit less strenuous, said Garreau.
+Instead of pushing up with your feet, push up from the back of your knees.
+This reduces the range of motion and makes the exercise a bit less strenuous, Garreau says.

 spinner image woman leaning on one hand and knee and extending her other hand and knee in a yoga pose